 Tiffany Ann Pollack was born and raised in the musical mecca of New Orleans, where she began singing as soon as she could talk.
 Although never receiving formal training, countless hours of her childhood and teens were spent at her parents’ old 70’s organ and later the out-of-tune piano they bought for her writing songs by ear and singing very loudly.
 Her family’s annoyance never discouraged her from sharing the songs in her heart.

 Tiffany had her first opportunity to perform professionally when neighbor Russell Batiste learned that she could sing and invited her to sing backup with his band Russell Batiste & Friends..
 After several years, Tiffany formed her own band called Beaucoup Crasseux with some of the members of Russell’s band..
 In addition, Pollack begin singing in many other bands including Ph Fred’s The Round Pegs and The Consortium of Genius.
 Beaucoup Crasseux ultimately fizzled, and Pollack entered mortuary school.
 In the ensuing years, she was married, had children and focused on her mortuary career.
 She continued singing with Ph Fred, The Consortium of Genius, an 80’s metal cover band called High Voltage and two jazz bands, The New Orleans Steamcog Orchestra and then later the Dapper Dandies.
 After the birth of her third child, Tiffany left the mortuary business to focus on music full-time.
-Tiffany developed a strong passion for jazz and eventually formed her own jazz band, called Tiffany Pollack and Co.
+She started writing again and brought along her new jazz influences and formed her own band, called Tiffany Pollack and Co.

 At age 25, Tiffany gained new appreciation of the music in her soul when she was reunited with her biological family.
 Adopted at birth, the pieces of her musical puzzle suddenly came together.
 Her mother, Margaret, plays bass and sings in a jazz band.
 Her half-brother makes electronic music.
 Margaret’s sister, Frances, sings in a jazz band (and has musician son Eric Johanson).
 Their brothers are also performers.
 Her grandfather owned a piano store and played clarinet.
 Her grandmother was a cellist, pianist and opera singer.

-Today, Tiffany performs regularly throughout New Orleans singing primarily jazz with The Dapper Dandies and her jazz band Tiffany Pollack & Co, as well as doing session vocals at The Music Shed Recording Studios in New Orleans.
-In February 2019 she released her first album on Nola Blue Records, "Blues In My Blood," which has already received several accolades, including a Global Music Award for Best Blues/Rock Album and Best Female Vocalist.
-She is joined by her cousin Eric Johanson, for a very personal family project in celebration of the blues that is so undeniably in their blood.
+Today, Tiffany performs regularly throughout New Orleans singing primarily with The Dapper Dandies and her band Tiffany Pollack & Co, as well as doing session vocals at The Music Shed Recording Studios in New Orleans.
+In February 2019 she released her first album on Nola Blue Records, "Blues In My Blood," with her first cousin Eric Johanson, which received several accolades, including a Global Music Award for Best Blues/Rock Album and Best Female Vocalist, The Independant Music Award for Best Blues Song (Blues in my Blood), and The American Songwriting Competition Award for Best Story Song (Michael).

-Tiffany Pollack & Co. @ the HiHo Lounge 2/5/2020.
-Tiffany Pollack-vox, Josh Wexler-keys, Brandon Brunious- Guitar, Stoo Odom- Bass, Boyanna Traynova- Drums
+Tiffany Pollack & Co.
+ESCAPE FROM THE SECRET LAB!!!!!
+8/21/2020 Tiffany Pollack-vox, Christopher Johnson - Sax, Brandon Brunious- Guitar, Stoo Odom- Bass, Ian Petillo- Drums

 Tiffany Pollack backed by the Meg Williams Band singing Bring It On Home To Me with BennY Turner at Atomic Rose Memphis TN 1/29/20 NOLA Blue/ Blind Raccoon Showcase for the Internationa Blues Challenge.